Virginia Tech: Vietnam War era

 During the Vietnam War, students on college campuses across the nation protested the draft and U.S. involvement in the conflict.
 Despite its long history as a military school, Virginia Tech was no exception.
 Most protests at Virginia Tech were small sit-ins and teach-ins, but In mid-April 1970 a group of anti-war protesters including students and faculty members disrupted a Corps of Cadets drill on campus.
-The Virginia Tech administration under Dr. Hahn took swift action.
+The Virginia Tech administration under Hahn took swift action.
 The students involved were suspended and the faculty members involved were fired from the university and the administration went to court and obtained an injunction to prevent them from repeating the act.
 This succeeded in calming tensions on campus, but only for a few weeks.

 Tensions on campus reached the boiling point several days following the Kent State Shootings when on May 12, 1970, a large mob including students and a number of non-student anti-war protesters enraged by the Kent State incident and angered by the administration's disciplinary actions in response to a number of recent infractions by protesters including; vandalism of university property, a series of potentially dangerous fires set on campus, breaking and entering into a university building, and a sit-in in Cowgill Hill, seized Williams Hall and barricaded themselves inside.
-The administration responded quickly calling in law enforcement and early the following morning Virginia State Troopers forced their way into Williams Hall and began rounding up the protesters.
-Once inside the building the police discovered bomb making materials and determined that the students had apparently intended to build a firebomb.
+The administration responded quickly calling in law enforcement and early the following morning Virginia State Police forced their way into Williams Hall and began rounding up the protesters.
+Once inside the building, the police discovered materials that could have potentially been used for a firebomb.
 The first few protesters were dragged out of the building; the rest left peacefully and were arrested and taken to the Montgomery County jail.
-The students involved in the seizure, were suspended from Virginia Tech and given twenty-four hours to remove their belongings from campus after being released from jail.
+The students involved in the seizure were suspended from Virginia Tech and given twenty-four hours to remove their belongings from campus after being released from jail.

 Several more anti-war protests occurred at Virginia Tech during the early 1970s, but none turned violent.